Free Kick in Soccer Explained: Laws of the game

 Types of Free Kicks

-In soccer, there are two types of free kicks, a direct free kick and an indirect free kick.
+In soccer, there are two types of free kicks: a direct free kick and an indirect free kick.

 Direct Free Kicks

-A direct free kick allows the free kick taker to shoot directly at goal from where the foul took place as long as it is outside the penalty area.
+A direct free kick allows the free kick taker to shoot directly at the goal from where the foul took place as long as it is outside the penalty area.
 If the foul is inside the offender’s penalty area, the attacking team will get a penalty kick, not a direct free kick.

-• Serious foul play involving excessive force
+- Serious foul play involving excessive force

-• Player slide tackles in a dangerous manner
+- Player slide tackles in a dangerous manner

-• Deliberately pushing or charging at an opponent in a careless or reckless manner
+- Deliberately pushing or charging at an opponent in a careless or reckless manner

-• Kicking, punching, spitting, biting, or head butting an opponent or match official
+- Kicking, punching, spitting, biting, or head-butting an opponent or match official

-• Throwing something at the opponents, match officials, or opposing team fans
+- Throwing something at the opponents, match officials, or opposing team fans

 Indirect Free Kicks:

-When is an Indirect Free Kick taken from Inside the Penalty Area
+When is an Indirect Free Kick taken from inside the Penalty Area?

 As mentioned above, a direct free kick cannot be given inside the offender’s penalty area because if a direct free kick offense does occur, a penalty kick is given instead.
 However, an indirect free kick can be awarded from inside the penalty area.

 An indirect free kick inside the penalty area can create some of the most chaotic moments in a soccer game, but it is not that common.
-An indirect free kick can be given inside the penalty area when the defending team commits a less serious offense, without any player to player contact.
+An indirect free kick can be given inside the penalty area when the defending team commits a less serious offense, without any player-to-player contact.

 Controversies Surrounding Free Kicks